certainty/go-braces/README.md

 ## References

 This implementation is heavily based on an earlier version written in rust, which can be found here: https://github.com/certainty/braces
+This project focused on implementing a scheme dialect.
+Go-Braces started out with the same idea, but eventually I realised that scheme isn't the most suitable choice as it doesn't feature some of the modern aspects of programming languages.